 At some point in the 1920s Rondo was diagnosed with acromegaly, a condition where the body produces excess Growth Hormone after the growth plates on the bones have fused.
 Rondo had developed the condition in his late teens, but now its symptoms were undeniable.
 His hands and feet enlarged and were prone to painful infections.
 His face changed as his nose, lips and brow began to swell and his jaw and chin became more prominent, until the Handsomest Boy in Hillcrest High was almost unrecognizable.
 His organs became enlarged, causing frequent headaches and intense pain.
 In later years he would develop additional complications as well, including arthritis, type 2 diabetes, and high blood pressure.

-Today, there are medical and surgical treatments for acromegaly, but in those times there were no effective treatments.
+Today there are ways to stop the spread of acromegaly, but in those days there were no effective treatments.
 Which isn’t to say there were no treatments.
-With “his ten thousand friends pulling for him” he underwent a series of painful facial and dental surgeries intended to slow the effects of his condition.
-None of them were terribly effective, but left him with scars on his face and metal plates in his cheeks.
+With “his ten thousand friends pulling for him” Rondo underwent a series of painful facial and dental surgeries intended to slow the effects of his condition.
+None of them were effective, and they left him with scars on his face and metal plates in his cheeks.

 King thought Rondo had talent, and tried to lure the young man back to Hollywood.
-Rondo wasn’t convinced there was money in it, but after the crash he started reconsidering that position.
+At first Rondo wasn’t convinced there was money in it, but after the stock market crash he started reconsidering that position.
 In 1931 when William Wellman’s Safe in Hell was filming in St. Petersburg, he drove up to audition and landed a non-speaking role as a juror in the court scenes.

-Still, movie roles were few and far between in Florida, so it was back to sportswriting for Rondo.
-He remained active in the community, getting married a second time to Mabel Housh in September 1934, and continued to undergo a series of painful surgeries.
+Movie roles were few and far between in Florida, so it was back to sportswriting for Rondo.
+He remained active in the community, getting married a second time to Mabel Housh in September 1934, and underwent more painful surgeries.
 By 1936, Rondo and his wife were ready for a change, and left to make their fortune in Hollywood.

-Any of Rondo’s friends who went to the theater expecting to see the emergence of Hollywood’s next superstar of the silver screen would have been disappointed, though.
-Rondo has a decidedly minor role as “Rondo,” the bodyguard of the film’s antagonist, Gil Warren.
-He has about three minutes of screen time total, mostly standing in the background behind Brian Donlevy and trying to look imposing in spite of the fact the he’s clearly shorter than everyone else in the scene.
+Any of Rondo’s friends who went to the theater expecting to see the debut of Hollywood’s next superstar was going to be disappointed.
+Rondo has a decidedly minor role as the bodyguard of the film’s antagonist, Gil Warren.
+He has about three minutes of screen time, mostly standing in the background behind Brian Donlevy and trying to look imposing in spite of the fact the he’s clearly shorter than everyone else in the scene.
 He has about five lines, and his delivery is wooden and unconvincing, even on gimmes like “Thank you.”
-On the plus side, he’s definitely a noticeable and visually striking presence, and his underacting is a welcome relief to the over-the-top drunken Irish accents adopted by the other bit players.
+On the plus side, he’s a noticeable and visually striking presence, and his underacting is a welcome relief to the over-the-top drunken Irish accents adopted by the other bit players.
 And he gets to shoot Don Ameche in the back in the last reel, so he’s got that going for him.